trek10inc/aws-lambda-debugger/README.md

 ### Increase your Lambda timeout

-This is pretty straight forward.
 Alter the timeout to 300 seconds to allow maximum debug time.

 ### Use it!